Results from Red Snapper Research on the Atlantic Coast

 Researchers at FWC’s Fish and Wildlife Research Institute (FWRI) rely on recreational anglers and professional captains to help them gather important information about the Atlantic Red Snapper fishery.
 The Red Snapper stock was determined to be overfished in 2009 and, as the Atlantic population continues to recover, recreational harvest of Red Snapper has only opened for short periods over one to three weekends in recent years.
 The seasons provide an opportunity for researchers in Florida to collect biological data from harvested Red Snapper that helps monitor the stock’s recovery.
 The information is used to provide fishery managers with a precise estimate of the numbers of Red Snapper harvested during the recreational season to ensure fishing is sustainable.

-Over the six days that the 2018 Atlantic Red Snapper season was open, FWRI researchers interviewed over 1,300 boat parties returning from fishing for Red Snapper at inlets on the east coast of Florida, and those anglers allowed biologists to weigh and measure over 2,500 Red Snapper across the region.
+Over the five days that the 2019 Atlantic Red Snapper season was open, FWRI researchers interviewed over 900 private and over 100 charter boat parties returning from fishing for Red Snapper at inlets on the east coast of Florida.
+Those anglers allowed biologists to weigh and measure over 2,100 Red Snapper across the region.

 FWRI researchers appreciate anglers and captains who took the time to participate in surveys and allowed biologists to sample their catch.
 The Red Snapper sampling effort on the east coast of Florida is a great example of scientists, anglers, spear fishers, and charter captains working together to collect high quality data to manage Florida’s fisheries.